ChaseWest/Blog/May-2014/IIFEs.md

 *Sometimes refered to as a "self-executing anonymous function".*

-And IFFE is used for may reasons, but they generally have one thing in common, **scope**.
+An IFFE is used for may reasons, but they generally have one thing in common, **scope**.
 I'm not going to get into all the gory details here, but scope can definitely be a tricky thing in JavaScript and you can get started looking into it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Scope_Cheatsheet).

 ```javascript
 (function(){